Should Video Be Used In My Social Media Marketing Campaign?

-Forbes magazine reported that 75% of its executive readership watches business or work-related videos at least once a week, and that over 50% of those work-related videos were watched on YouTube!
+Forbes magazine reported that 75% of its executive readership watches business or work-related videos at least once a week.
+And also, that over 50% of those work-related videos were watched on YouTube!
 So if you still think that YouTube is nothing more than a 24/7 version of America’s Funniest Video’s – think again!
-The truth is that YouTube has evolved into a Social Media powerhouse, rivaling Facebook and LinkedIn.
+The truth is that YouTube has evolved into a Social Media powerhouse, rivaling Facebook, and LinkedIn.

 As a social media platform, YouTube is the ideal place to connect and start a conversation with existing and prospective customers.
 The point is, YouTube is a community, and you can use it to build your own community around your brand, just like you hopefully already are with other social media platforms.
 And you can use your videos on your social media pages as well!

 But, if you have already undertaken any kind of social media marketing you know that it takes time and effort to build that community.
 The key is regular, fresh, and engaging content.
 That’s not a problem for the Nike’s and the Coca-Cola’s of the world.
 Huge companies, with huge advertising and marketing departments, have internal video production teams that can crank out television broadcast-quality videos on a daily basis.

 YouTube and other online video channels may level the playing field.
 You don’t have to have a Super Bowl Budget to purchase “airtime.”
 All you need is an internet connection!

 But, the mistake a lot of companies make is thinking that just because it’s going on YouTube, a video doesn’t have to “look good.”